Different Types of U.S. Nonimmigrant Visas for Temporary Stays

 • N-9.
 Children of certain special immigrants or N-9 visa holders.

 • NATO-1, NATO-2, NATO-3, NATO-4, and NATO-5.
-Representatives, officials, and experts coming to the U.S. under applicable provisions of the NATO Treaty, and their immediate family members.
+Representatives, officials, and experts coming to the U.S. under applicable provisions of the NATO Treaty, and also their immediate family members.

 • NATO-6.
 Civilians accompanying military forces on missions authorized under the NATO Treaty, and their immediate family members.